 With dental discount plans, your cost is a single, upfront annual fee.
 There are no copays or deductibles.
 You pay the dentist directly for the service(s) provided, but at a lower price.

 The discounted services vary from plan to plan.

 Aside from special circumstances, Original Medicare does not cover dental care.
-You can get routine and more comprehensive dental care by buying a Medicare Advantage plan, a stand-alone dental plan or a dental discount plan.
+You can get routine and more comprehensive dental care by buying a stand-alone dental plan or a dental discount plan.